IRegiani/web-crawler/Readme.md

 ### Running locally

-Create a file `local.js` inside config or use the environment variables defined in `custom-environment-variables.json`
+Start the Mongo Database and then create a file `local.js` inside config or use the environment variables defined in `custom-environment-variables.json`.
+Run the service with `npm run local`

+A docker-compose file is provided: `docker-compose -f docker-compose.yaml up`.
+All environment variables are placeholders and **must be updated**

+Alternatively, the Mongo DB can be run with only `docker run -d --name crawler-db -e MONGO_INITDB_ROOT_USERNAME=[user] -e MONGO_INITDB_ROOT_PASSWORD=[secret] mongo`

 #### Unit Tests